kolzchut/srm-etl/README.md

 The ETL System we use is based on the DGP-APP Platform

+## PreRequisites
+- The operators will only run on Linux or WSL!!!

 ## Important files and directories

 - `configuration.json` - the main DGP app configuration file